• Home

 At the National Museum of Carthage we gazed at the skeleton of a man

-who lived about 2,500 years ago, and was restored by a world-renown specialist
+2,500 years ago, and was restored by a world-renown specialist

 in hominid reconstruction.